8105 Condor Street, BLDG. 18 MacDill AFB, FL 33621

 Public School Information

-The School Liaison Program Manager, Dr. Venetia Waters, is available to help assist with all your questions with schools in Hillsborough, Hernando, Manatee, Pasco, Pinellas, and Polk Counties.
+The School Liaison Program Manager, Dr. Venetia Waters, is available to help assist with all your questions with schools in Hillsborough, Hernando, Manatee, Pasco, Pinellas, Polk, and Sarasota Counties.

 Military Child Education Program